Expertium/expertium.github.io/New_note_types.md

 Here you have 2 countries but 3 capitals, so you can't answer correctly if you only know the capital of one country but not the capital of the other one. <br />
 Make sure that the extra answer is wrong, but not *obviously* wrong.
 In this example, I won't benefit from adding Jakarta to the second list, since it's obviously wrong.
 Which is why I added Amsterdam.
 I don't have to think very hard to remember that Jakarta is neither the capital of Sweden nor Switzerland, whereas Amsterdam makes me pause and think.

 Btw, you don't necessarily have to drag answers - you can click on them.
-When you click on an answer, it is put in the *top* box.
+When you click on an answer, it is put in the topmost vacant answer box.

 And here's what the fields look like:

 ![image](https://github.com/user-attachments/assets/87a2b1b6-231b-40c2-8934-b0f9977b1cd8)

 `|` is the separator that you should put between items.
 Don't worry about leading/trailing spaces, they are stripped away automatically: `Answer1 | Answer2` will produce the same result as `Answer1|Answer2`.

 When you download the deck, there will be this card: